PoisotLab/ms_network_prediction/manuscript.md

 output.](figures/figure1.png){#fig:example}

-During the training of this neural network, the batches of 16 items used for training were constrained to have at least 10 positive interactions.
+During the training of this neural network, the batches of 16 items used for training were constrained to have at least 10 positive interactions, as
 @timpreprintcite show slightly inflating the dataset with positive interactions enables us to counterbalance sampling biases.